-SAD is more than just longing for some sunshine, and has effects similar to depression.
-As the nights draw in, sufferers take no pleasure in everyday activities, feel irritable and lethargic, sleep more, and find it harder to get up, as well as craving sugary carbohydrates and piling on weight.
-Unlike standard depression, though, it usually lifts in the spring and summer.
+SAD is more than just longing for some sunshine.
+As the nights draw in, people with SAD often say they no longer enjoy their everyday activities, feel irritable and lethargic, need to sleep more, and find it harder to get up.

 Some studies have found that vitamin D – also known as 'the sunshine vitamin' – can help those struggling during the winter months.

 A total of 14 studies involving almost 31,500 people found that those with the lowest vitamin D levels were up to twice as likely to develop depression as those with the highest levels.1

 In fact, according to a 2015 study, the production, release and function of serotonin (the 'feel-good' hormone, thought to act as a mood stabiliser) is modulated by vitamin D and the omega 3 fatty acids EPA and DHA.2

 Unfortunately, it's thought that around half of Ireland's adult population does not have sufficient amounts of vitamin D, as the sun's rays aren't strong enough during the winter months.
 There are also few food sources of vitamin D.